July 18 (Thursday) - July 21 (Sunday)

 past few years.

-Robert takes a limited number of "newbies" (non-members) each year because most
+Robert takes a limited number of "newbies" (non-members) each year

 To inquire about signing up for this expedition see the BFRO Expedition